PranapSivadasan/AERN-Workshop-Challenge/README.md

 - The UI server is started and hosted as **http://localhost:3000**.
 - To build the UI run the command ``npm run build``

+## Enhancements
+The below are the features that can be enhanced further
+- Allow admin to create a new category.
+- Allow end users to rate a book.
+- Support pagination.
+- Enhance the dashboard.